robotronik/Libopencm3_STM32F4_Guide/README.md

 13. **Party Harder**

-Bonus: Using a timer enables to do anything in the main parallel to the timer.
+**Bonus**: Using a timer enables to do anything in the main parallel to the timer.
 We can for example imagine a modification to example 1 using a timer so we can execute code while the LED is blinking.

 # usual README of our repositories